grumpyjames/birding-almanac/blog/frampton-marsh/frampton-marsh.md

   </figcaption>
 </figure>

-Our route takes us to the 360 hide, where we find plenty of waders - Ruff , Bar-tailed Godwit, a few Common Snipe and an isolated Golden Plover, still looking reasonably handsome.
+Our route takes us to the 360 hide, where we find plenty of waders - Ruff, Bar-tailed Godwit, a few Common Snipe and an isolated Golden Plover, still looking reasonably handsome.
 We try to find Little Stint, but the best candidates are some distance away - we'll perhaps catch up with them from the East Hide later.
 On exiting the hide we spot a collection of Avocets